BikiBalami99/TESTBED---BIKI-BALAMI/DevGuide.md

 **Problem**: Media queries don't work inside windows since they use viewport dimensions.

-**Solution**: Use `WindowContext` to get current window dimensions, then expose a `data-screen` (or similar) attribute in your markup and style via CSS.
+**Solution**: Use `WindowContext` to get current window dimensions, then expose a `data-screen` (or similar) attribute in your markup and style via CSS using nested selectors that resemble `@media` query blocks.
 This keeps responsive rules in CSS (SOC) instead of inline styles.

 ```typescript
 import { useMemo } from "react";